Lithium-ion battery: Cells

 Cells with a cylindrical shape are made in a characteristic "swiss roll" manner (known as a "jelly roll" in the US), which means it is a single long "sandwich" of the positive electrode, separator, negative electrode, and separator rolled into a single spool.
-The shape of the jelly roll in cylindrical cells can be approximated by an Archimedean spiral.
-One advantage of cylindrical cells compared to cells with stacked electrodes is the faster production speed.
-One disadvantage of cylindrical cells can be a large radial temperature gradient inside the cells developing at high discharge currents.
+The result is encased in a container.
+One advantage of cylindrical cells is faster production speed.
+One disadvantage can be a large radial temperature gradient at high discharge rates.

-The absence of a case gives pouch cells the highest gravimetric energy density; however, for many practical applications, they still require an external means of containment to prevent expansion when their state of charge (SOC) level is high, and for general structural stability of the battery pack of which they are part.
+The absence of a case gives pouch cells the highest gravimetric energy density; however, many applications require containment to prevent expansion when their state of charge (SOC) level is high, and for general structural stability.
 Both rigid plastic and pouch-style cells are sometimes referred to as prismatic cells due to their rectangular shapes.
-Battery technology analyst Mark Ellis of Munro & Associates sees three basic Li-ion battery types used in modern (~2020) electric vehicle batteries at scale: cylindrical cells (e.g., Tesla), prismatic pouch (e.g., from LG), and prismatic can cells (e.g., from LG, Samsung, Panasonic, and others).
-Each form factor has characteristic advantages and disadvantages for EV use.
+Three basic battery types are used in 2020s-era electric vehicles: cylindrical cells (e.g., Tesla), prismatic pouch (e.g., from LG), and prismatic can cells (e.g., from LG, Samsung, Panasonic, and others).

-Since 2011, several research groups have announced demonstrations of lithium-ion flow batteries that suspend the cathode or anode material in an aqueous or organic solution.
+Lithium-ion flow batteries have been demonstrated that suspend the cathode or anode material in an aqueous or organic solution.

-In 2014, Panasonic created the smallest Li-ion cell.
-It is pin shaped.
-It has a diameter of 3.5mm and a weight of 0.6g.
-A coin cell form factor resembling that of ordinary lithium batteries is available since as early as 2006 for LiCoO2 cells, usually designated with a "LiR" prefix.
+As of 2014, the smallest Li-ion cell was pin-shaped with a diameter of 3.5 mm and a weight of 0.6 g, made by Panasonic.
+A coin cell form factor is available for LiCoO2 cells, usually designated with a "LiR" prefix.

-Batteries

-A battery (also called a battery pack) consists of multiple connected lithium-ion cells.
-Battery packs for large consumer electronics like laptop computers also contain temperature sensors, voltage regulator circuits, voltage taps, and charge-state monitors.
-These components minimize safety risks like overheating and short circuiting.
-To power larger devices, such as electric cars, connecting many small batteries in a parallel circuit is more effective and more efficient than connecting a single large battery.
+Electrode layers

+Cell voltage

+The average voltage of LCO (lithium cobalt oxide) chemistry is 3.6v if made with hard carbon cathode and 3.7v if made with graphite cathode.
+Comparatively, the latter has a flatter discharge voltage curve.

 Uses

-The vast majority of commercial Li-ion batteries are used in consumer electronics and electric vehicles.
-Such devices include:
+Lithium-ion batteries are used in a multitude of applications, including consumer electronics, toys, power tools, and electric vehicles.